alicemunsal/dohex/README.md

 You may want to add an event bus and/or a scheduler to an easily accessible location of your codebase.
 This will create path of least resistance for developers and encourage them to write loosely coupled, asynchronous components and [Reactive](https://www.reactivemanifesto.org/)[^17] systems with less effort.

-> If you want to get somebody to do something, make it easy
+> If you want to get somebody to do something, make it easy.
 >
 > -- Richard Thaler